Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models

-In words, \Cref{itm:assump-preproc-spec} requires $\cT$ to be bounded, with the upper edge of its range being strictly positive.
-Having a bounded preprocessing function is necessary for the spectral method to be effective in the non-mixed setting as well \cite{mondelli-montanari-2018-fundamental,lu2020phase}.
-Furthermore, the requirement on the $\sup$ to be strictly positive is purely technical, and is simply to rule out the trivial cases in which the spectral matrix $D$ is all-zero with high probability.
-We also note that \Cref{itm:assump-preproc-spec} is satisfied by the preprocessing function that maximizes the overlap (cf.\ \Cref{thm:opt-spec}).
+In words, we require $\cT$ to be bounded, with strictly positive upper edge of its range.
+A bounded preprocessing function is also required in the non-mixed setting \cite{mondelli-montanari-2018-fundamental,lu2020phase}.
+The requirement on the $\sup$ to be strictly positive is purely technical, and it simply rules out the trivial cases in which the spectral matrix $D$ is all-zero with high probability. \Cref{itm:assump-preproc-spec} is satisfied by the preprocessing function that maximizes the overlap (cf.\ \Cref{thm:opt-spec}).